 - Fill the baking pan with boiling water, about half-way up the outside of the ramekins.
 (Take care not to let any water get into the ramekins).

-- Let cool, cover and refrigerate for at least one hour.
+- Cover the ramekins and refrigerate for at least 1 hour.

 - Sprinkle with chopped pistachios (optional).